Local. Independent. Physician-Owned Since 1949.

 About Dr. Donald McCormack

-As an ophthalmologist, Dr. McCormack diagnoses and treats all eye diseases prescribes eyeglasses and contact lenses to correct vision problems, and performs a wide range of clinical procedures and more complicated eye surgeries.
-He has special interests in treatments for dry eyes and glaucoma and has been a principal investigator in numerous clinical research trials for these conditions.
+As an ophthalmologist, Dr. McCormack diagnoses and treats all eye diseases, prescribes eyeglasses and contact lenses to correct vision problems, and performs various clinical procedures and more complicated eye surgeries.
+He has a special interest in treatments for dry eyes and glaucoma and has been a principal investigator in numerous clinical research trials.

 This article is not intended to substitute for professional advice, diagnosis, or treatment.
 Always seek the advice of your physician.